hund030/TeamsFx_Wiki_review/How-to-configure-Bot-capability-within-your-Teams-app.md

 ### Setup local debug environment

 1. Manually merge the content in `.vscode/` and `teamsapp.local.yml` folders with yours.
-Update the `teamsapp.local.yml` and `run.js` to target your bot code.
+Update the `teamsapp.local.yml` to target your bot code.
 Here is an [sample project](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab) for reference.